Defi-Oracle-Tooling/Revamp-of-QDQ/docs/getting-started/quick-start.md

 > **Status:** Active | **Last Updated:** 2025-10-14 | **Version:** 0.4.0

-Get up and running with Quorum Dev Quickstart in under 5 minutes.
+Get up and running with Revamp of QDQ in under 5 minutes.
 This guide covers the fastest path to generating and running a local Quorum network.

 ## Prerequisites